 Changes to our infection control policy

 Seated Massage reserves the right to change this policy at any time.
-We will notify you of significant changes to our Infection Control Policy by sending a notice to your primary email address.
 You should periodically check this page for updates.

 As the originator, this information is published expressly for our clients and therapists.
 Copyright Seated Massage Pty Ltd March 2020.
 Use without permission is strictly forbidden.